Skip To Content

 LMA account

 Securities-based financing involves special risks.
-Clients should review their LMA Loan Agreement and related documents and disclosures carefully and consult with their own independent tax and legal advisors.
+You should review your LMA Loan Agreement and related documents and disclosures carefully and consult with your own independent tax and legal advisors.

 The risks to consider include:

-• A decline in the value of collateral assets may require the client to provide additional funds or securities to avoid a collateral maintenance call.
-Clients can lose more funds than are held in the collateral account.
+• A decline in the value of collateral assets may require you to provide additional funds or securities to avoid a collateral maintenance call.
+You can lose more funds than are held in the collateral account.
 The LMA account is a full recourse loan and the account holder will be liable for any deficiency.

 • Bank of America ("the Bank") can force the sale or other liquidation of any securities or other investment property in the collateral account and, unless otherwise required by law, can do so without first contacting the account holder.